 - Bartending: Bartenders don’t need any formal training; they often get taught on the job.
 Average reported income for bartenders is under $20K, but that isn’t including tips which can add to income significantly.

 - Cosmetology: There are many different cosmetology career choices, from hairdresser to nail technician to makeup artist.
 The reported average income is around $24K, but with tips, you can expect to double that.

 - Trucking: There is a shortage of truckers, plus a 6 percent projected employment growth.
+A CDL Class A program may take only 3-6 weeks to complete.
 An average trucker's salary is around $41K, and it only takes a few short weeks to train for this career.

 - Phlebotomy technician: With three to four months of training, you can start your phlebotomy tech career.
 The average salary is more than $32K, and the employment growth is expected to be 25 percent.

 - Veterinarian technician: The national median salary for a vet tech is $32K, and it only takes as little as two years to become one.
 Twenty percent is the expected projection for employment growth through 2026.